Selfie (2014 film): Music

-The soundtrack of the film is signed by Hahaha Production.
+The soundtrack of the film is signed by HaHaHa Production and Cat Music, and is topped by the song Nemuritori (Immortals).
 One of the composers is Smiley - on his real name Andrei Maria Tiberiu.
 Smiley can also be seen in the film, performing the role of a watermelon seller from Vama Veche, together with Alex Velea.

 Reception

 With over $355.000 and 86.000 admissions in Box Office, 1.100.000 views on Tv, 12 Film festival selections and 7 awards,Selfie was the highest-grossing Romanian film of 2014 in its country.
 For this reason it won the Public Prize at the 2015 Gopo Awards, being also nominated for other four categories.
 A sequel titled Selfie 69, also directed by Jacob, was released in 2016.